Munich travel guide

 The centre of the square, once a vibrant farmer's market, features a statue of the Virgin Mary after which Marienplatz was named.
 Visitors can also explore a toy museum in the Old Town Hall on the square, and the Frauenkirche, Munich's cathedral, dating from the 15th century.
 The square is full of great shops and pleasant outdoor eating areas where you can sit under trees, refuelling, and watch the world pass by.
 The Marienplatz is still a social gathering place for locals, just as it has been throughout its long history, and although it can get a bit crowded it is an un-missable attraction in Munich, and a must for photographers.

 Munich's massive Olympiapark complex was constructed for the 20th Olympic Games in 1972, but remains a marvel of modern engineering.
-Its main stadium is like an enormous tent, which can seat close on 70,000 spectators, and is topped by the largest roof in the world, extending for 720,000 square feet (66,890 sq metres) and made of tinted acrylic glass.
+Its main stadium is like an enormous tent, which can seat close on 70,000 spectators, and is topped by one of the largest roofs in the world, extending for 720,000 square feet (66,890 sq metres) and made of tinted acrylic glass.
 The roof collects rainwater which is used to fill the adjacent Olympic lake.
 Tent roof tours (with or without an abseiling option) are on offer.
 Visitors to the site can enjoy a spectacular view from the revolving restaurant and observation terrace which tops the 950-foot (290m) high Olympic Tower.
 Near the tower is the BMW Museum, which displays the history of Germany's famous automobile manufacturer and is in itself a popular attraction.
 Far from being a remarkable 'white elephant', the Park is still in constant use not only by tourists but by locals who use it as a lively leisure and recreational centre in the city; on more than 200 days of the year it is the venue for rock and pop concerts, sports events, exhibitions and trade fairs.
 Check the website to see what's happening at the venue during your stay.

 Address: Spiridon-Louis-Ring 21

-About five miles (8km) from the city centre, accessible by tram and bus, is the interesting Schloss Nymphenburg, originally a summer home for the Munich aristocracy.
+About five miles (8km) from the city centre, accessible by tram and bus, is the interesting Schloss Nymphenburg, originally a summer home for Munich aristocracy.
 The palace has been expanded, altered and fitted with various eccentricities by succeeding owners over the centuries since building began on it in 1664.
 Today it is a delight for tourists who revel in exploring the villa and grounds.
 Inside there are some interesting frescoes in the main hall.
 An arcaded gallery features a collection of 36 provocative paintings ordered by King Ludwig I showing the most beautiful women of his day.
 The surrounding park has some surprises too, with some interesting pavilions hidden among the English-style gardens.
 There are also collections of Ludwig's elaborate coaches on display, and a porcelain museum.
 There is information provided in the palace on its history but there are also audio guides available which greatly enrich the experience.
 Although you have to pay to enter the palace you can wander around the lovely grounds for free; although, it would be a great pity to miss the lavish interiors.

 Address: Eingang 19